mswart/openvpn2dns/README.md

 ``openvpn2dns`` is stable and usable for production service.

-To handle a higher query count run openvpn2dns as hidden master dns server and use optimized dns server to handle the query load. ``openvpn2dns`` supports zone transfers and the ``notify`` option pushes chances fast to slave servers.
+To handle a higher query count run openvpn2dns as hidden master DNS server and use optimized DNS server to handle the query load. ``openvpn2dns`` supports zone transfers and the ``notify`` option pushes chances fast to slave servers.

 The server is written python and security holes are therefore unlikely.
 But to be sure it is recommended to specify a ``user`` and ``group`` and set ``drop-privileges`` to ``true``: the process drops all privileges after opened the network sockets.

 **Warning:** ``openvpn2dns`` does no access control.
-All clients can query every data from the dns zone or transfer the entire zone.
+All clients can query every data from the DNS zone or transfer the entire zone.
 Adjust the firewall to block unwanted connections.

 The ``scripts`` directory contains a ``upstart`` and a ``init.d`` script.
 You can copy them.
 You may want to replace the launch and configuration path inside the scripts.

 **Info:** The ``init.d`` passes ``--daemon=yes`` and --pidfile=/var/run/openvpn2dns.pid`` via command line arguments.
 Values for these options inside the configuration file have no effect.

 Contributing
 ------------